 How can mental health problems such as depression, anxiety disorders, post-traumatic stress disorder and grieving problems best be studied and treated?
-How can we prevent it from occuring, improve treatment results and prevent relapse?These and similar kinds of questions you will address in the Masters programme Clinical Psychology.
+How can we prevent it from occuring, improve treatment results and prevent relapse?These and similar kinds of questions you will address in the Master’s programme Clinical Psychology offered by Utrecht University.
 You will acquire and develop fundamental knowledge and skills in evidence-based psychotherapies and become familiar with the research methods in the field of clinical psychology.

 You only need to take one of these language tests: